pgjdbc/pgjdbc/docs/content/documentation/use.md

 gssapi mode forces JSSE's GSSAPI to be used even if SSPI is available, matching the pre-9.4 behaviour.

 On non-Windows platforms or where SSPI is unavailable, forcing sspi mode will fail with a PSQLException.
-To use SSPI with PgJDBC you must ensure that[the `waffle-jna` library](https://mvnrepository.com/artifact/com.github.waffle/waffle-jna/) and its dependencies are present on the `CLASSPATH` . pgJDBC does **not** bundle `waffle-jna` in the pgJDBC jar.
+To use SSPI with PgJDBC you must ensure that [the `waffle-jna` library](https://mvnrepository.com/artifact/com.github.waffle/waffle-jna/) and its dependencies are present on the `CLASSPATH` . pgJDBC does **not** bundle `waffle-jna` in the pgJDBC jar.

 Since: 9.4